wilbert-vb/index-generator-php/README.md

 # index-generator-php

 This PHP script generates index.html tables based on all items in a directory or on a text file with url and subject information.
+All you need is the php-cli package, no need for a PHP server installation.

 The text file should have the following line format: